Heather Stevens: 2007–2012

 Seven months later in June 2012, Heather returns to town at the request of Michael, who offers her the position as assistant district attorney.
 Originally skeptical about the job, she later accepts it and moves back to Genoa City.
 In her new position, Heather takes on the case of the disappearance of Daisy Carter (Yvonne Zima) and suspects her husband, Daniel Romalotti, as the culprit, but later exonerates him.
 She still holds a grudge against Ricky, though when her father Paul becomes increasingly concerned that Ricky is dangerous, she thinks nothing of it.
 Heather becomes frustrated with her father when he shoots and subsequently kills Ricky, who was threatening to hurt Eden Baldwin (Jessica Heap).
 After an ongoing flirtation with Daniel, the pair begin an affair, despite his marriage to the missing Daisy.
 Heather later becomes frustrated when Ronan takes the lead in the case against her father.
 She spends the majority of her time looking for a way to exonerate Paul, while still maintaining her relationship with Daniel.
 When Daisy is found at a psychiatric hospital, Heather bows out of any romance with Daniel, but when Daisy disappears yet again, they reunite.
 In November 2012, Heather and Paul's ex-wife, Christine Blair (Lauralee Bell), travel to Los Angeles to find evidence to prove Paul's innocence.
 Heather is later have said to met up with Daniel in Chicago, and when he briefly returns, he announces that he is moving to Savannah, Georgia and Heather is moving with him.
 Both Heather and Daniel also lived in Europe, before returning to Savannah.
+After their return to Savannah in 2018, Heather and Daniel continued to face numerous challenges, which strengthened their bond.
+Their journey was marked by personal growth and resilience.

+2023–2024

+In July 2024, the couple decided to leave Genoa City for a new beginning in Portugal, seeking a fresh start and new opportunities, symbolizing their commitment to each other and hope for a peaceful future.

+Heather was murdered in September 2024.
+At the start of this storyline, Sharon Newman believes she murdered Heather, as revenge on Daniel for his role in the death of her daughter Cassie.
+Sharon, believing she killed Heather, then attempted to frame Daniel for the murder, as further revenge.
+However, in November 2024 it is revealed that Sharon did not kill Heather.
+Heather was killed by Cole Howard's aunt Jordan Howard, on behalf of Ian Ward.